Chris Glein Game Design and Life

 Player Components

-2. Each player takes the components that match their player chip color and image.
+2. Each player takes the components that match their player color and image.

 • 3 starting skill cards